xsf/xmpp.org/content/implementation-guidelines/design.md

 The client MUST sort the contact list.
 Either in [lexicographical order](https://en.wikipedia.org/wiki/Lexicographical_order) by contact name or chronologically by the time of the last message exchanged with that contact.

-!!!
-Note
+{{< info-block type="note" >}}
 Historically, some clients have sorted by presence (available, offline, busy, etc.) as a secondary sorting category.
 Due to the rise in mobile clients which always consider themselves "available", presence is not always a reliable indicator that a contact is available to chat.
+{{< /info-block >}}

 If sorting chronologically and/or by presence, clients MUST NOT rearrange the contacts list while fetching history, or when the contact list has focus.